-The Historic Sites division of the Lakeshore Museum Center is made up of five historic structures: The Hackley House, Hume House, City Barn, the Fire Barn Museum, and the Scolnik House of the Depression Era.
+The Lakeshore Museum Center’s Historic Sites is made up of five historic structures: The Hackley and Hume Historic Site, Fire Barn Museum, and Scolnik House of the Depression Era.

 The Historic Sites are open for tours May through October, with special events throughout the season and around the holidays.
 Stay up to date on everything going on at all of the museum sites on our event calendar.